dustin10/VichGeographicalBundle/Resources/doc/index.md

 # app/config/config.yml
 imports:
     # other imports here like security.yml and parameters.ini
-    - { resource: "@MyBundle/Resources/config/map.xml" }
+    - { resource: "@AcmeDemoBundle/Resources/config/map.xml" }
 ```

 ### Rendering a Map In Twig

 Now that our maps have been declared as services, tagged and imported into the
-application, we are ready to use render them.
+application, we are ready to render them.

 You can include any javascripts the map renderer needs in your `<head>`
 section with the `vichgeo_include_js` Twig function.